tedivm/skysnoop/docs/dev/testing.md

     """Test handling of large responses."""
     start = time.time()

-    async with ADSBLolClient() as client:
+    async with ReAPIClient() as client:
         response = await client.all_with_pos()

     elapsed = time.time() - start